AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/ECS Bare Metal Instance types/Overview.md

 -   Uses 2.5 GHz Intel® Xeon® Platinum 8269CY \(Cascade Lake\) processors that deliver an all-core turbo frequency of 3.2 GHz.
 -   Is an instance family in which all instances are I/O optimized.
 -   Supports ESSDs, standard SSDs, and ultra disks.
+-   Supports IPv6.
 -   Supports only VPCs.
--   Provides high network performance with a packet forwarding rate of 6,000 Kpps.
+-   Provides high network performance with a packet forwarding rate of 6,000,000 pps.
 -   Suits the following scenarios:
     -   Workloads that require direct access to physical resources or that require a license to be bound to the hardware
-    -   Third-party virtualization including Xen and KVM, and AnyStack including OpenStack and ZStack
+    -   Scenarios that require compatibility with third-party hypervisors to implement hybrid-cloud and multi-cloud deployments
     -   Containers including Docker, Clear Containers, and Pouch
     -   Video encoding, decoding, and rendering
     -   Enterprise-level applications such as large and medium-sized databases